 - When the pasta is almost ready (al dente) drain it and add it to the pan with the sauce.
 Mix well together so the pasta will start to absorb the flavors and add the mozzarella chopped into cubes.

-- Stir thoroughly until the mozzarella is completely melted and blended in the sauce.
+- Stir thoroughly for a couple of minutes, until the mozzarella is completely melted and blended in the sauce.

 - Serve immediately.